Ionio-io/Invoice-Analyzer/README.md

 This system processes invoices using AI vision to extract data and generate insightful visualizations.
 It supports both PDF and image files (PNG format) as input.

+Note that this can only process invoices that are one page long.
+Multiple pages are not supported, yet.

 ## Features

 - PDF and image invoice processing